Rotating twisted magnetosphere of magnetars: approximate analytical solutions

-The basic picture is that (similar to that in the numerical simulations, Ntotsikas et al. 2024, 2025): (1) In the closed field region, the poloidal field is describe by the twisted dipole field (eq.\ref{eqn_Psi_main}).
+The basic picture is that (similar to that in the numerical simulations, Ntotsikas et al. 2024, 2025): (1) In the closed field line region, the poloidal field is describe by the twisted dipole field (eq.\ref{eqn_Psi_main}).
 The toroidal field there is due to twist of the field, already fixed by the parameter $n$ for the self-similar case.
-(2) In the open field line region, the poloidal field is also described by the flux function (eq.\ref{eqn_Psi_main}).
-The toroidal field is in the open field line region is due to rotation of the neutron star (eq.\ref{eqn_Phi_main}).
+(2) In the open field line regions, the poloidal field is also described by the flux function (eq.\ref{eqn_Psi_main}).
+The toroidal field is in the open field line regions is due to rotation of the neutron star (eq.\ref{eqn_Phi_main}).
 There are many assumptions and approximations in doing so.
-We will explore the consequence of this solutions and try to compare it with the up-to-date numerical solutions (Ntotsikas et al. 2024, 2025).
+We will explore the consequences of this solution and try to compare it with the up-to-date numerical solutions (Ntotsikas et al. 2024, 2025).
 In this way, we hope this approximate analytical solution can be justified.